 the ark is thirty cubits tall

-As a side note, the Friulian word for metre is il metri; its plural form is i metris.
+As a side note, the Friulian for metre is il metri; its plural form is i metris.
 The Friulian for kilometre is il chilometri; for centimetre, il centimetri.

 il baston al è lunc novantecinc centimetris